HD111995/jonasermert/README.md

 ### About me 👋
 My name is Jonas

-🌱 I’m currently in a Fullstack Web Development Bootcamp @supercode-de
+🌱 I’m currently in a Fullstack Web Development Bootcamp

-📡 Once finished I'd like to find a job
+📡 Once finished I'd like to find a job as Web Developer

 🔭 I’m currently working on a Java Spring Thymeleaf Web App